Privacy Policy

 Requesting access to Personal Information

 If requested, we will provide access to the Personal Information we hold about you.
-Access may be refused in certain circumstances (such as where providing access would be likely to have an unreasonable impact on another individual’s privacy).
+Access may be refused in certain circumstances (such as where providing access would be likely to have an unreasonable impact on another individual’s privacy or where doing so would be inconsistent with our legal obligations, including under the AML/CTF Act).

 Correcting Personal Information